-Alabama is the sixth poorest state in the nation, and nearly 900,000 of our neighbors live below the federal poverty line.
+Alabama is the sixth poorest state in the nation, and more than 800,000 of our neighbors live below the federal poverty line.

 Poverty is not a game.
 It’s a reality for people in our own backyard.
 Taking the poverty challenge means learning what it’s like to live in poverty.